 Read MoreThe Generous Leader

-Funny isn’t it, when there is something from the outside coming at you, you tend to band together and get over your differences pretty quickly.
-But, when there is little or no outside opposition, you start to see the small things right on the inside of your own home/family/community and even nit-pick.
+It’s funny how when there is something from the outside coming at you, you tend to band together and get over your differences pretty quickly.
+But, when there is little or no outside opposition, you start to see the small things right on the inside of your own home or family or community and even nit-pick things that really are not important.

 In chapter 5 Nehemiah learns that the Jews were charging each other interest when lending to them, and this brought about a whole lot more findings…